Phirada-Nilbai/Tcp-protocol-flutter-app/README.md

 1. Clone the repository: git clone https://github.com/Phirada-Nilbai/Tcp-protocol-flutter-app.git
 2. Open the project in your preferred IDE.
 3. Run flutter pub get to install dependencies.
-4. set the Ip address and port number for server
+4. Set the network (need to use the same network)Ip address and port number for client and server.
 5. Connect your(client) device or launch an emulator.
 6. Run flutter run to launch the app for server device and client device.